Walking down Burr Lane, Adeline now introduces us to a family she knew well, through her chapel ….

 — son Herbert Thomas, born in 1838 and also a warper.

 — daughter Sarah Ann born in 1840.

-— there was a second daughter, Luema, but she died in infancy, in 1844.
+— there was a second daughter, Luema, but she died in April 1844, aged eight months.

 James and Elizabeth lived all their married life in the Burr Lane area and died there, James on September 20th, 1875, aged 57, and Elizabeth on May 18th, 1882, aged 70.
 Both were buried in the Stanton Road Cemetery.

 In 1867 Herbert was described as ‘Bell Man, Bill Poster and General News Agent of Burr Lane’ (IP), taking over from his brother-in-law George Allen.
 And into the 1890’s he was still advertising himself as the ‘public bellman of 64 Burr Lane’.